LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 The book argues there are two roads of thought when approaching a NLP problem.
 One approach is the Rationalist approach, where certain knowledge of a language's structure is innate, even coining the term people have an innate language faculty.
-Noam Chomsky is a strong supporter of this approach, stating if an advanced alien martian were to arrive at earth, he would deduce there is only one language with local variants depending where you are.
+Noam Chomsky is a strong supporter of this approach, stating if an advanced alien martian were to arrive at earth, he would deduce there is only one language with local variants depending on where you are.

-Then there is the Empiricist approach, by applying a language model/structure, then analyzing it with statistical methods to influence its output.
-This approach does not support the idea that there is an declared set of rules, but language itself adapts based on its present use.
+Then there is the Empiricist approach, the method of applying a language model/structure and then analyzing it with statistical methods to influence its output.
+This approach does not support the idea that there is an declared set of rules in language, but language itself adapts based on its present use.

 ![NLP Contributors](/assets/post2/rationalist_vs_empiricist.png)